 - Click in the widget header to save the snapshot.

-In this example, the LG alerts, first added to the dashboard, is then added as a custom report.
+In this example, the Errors widget is customized, added to the dashboard, and then added as a custom report.

 - Navigate to Results > Report for a specific run.

 - In the navigation pane, select Custom Snapshots.